GSP

 By default reswrap will interpret the files listed as a stream of raw bytes and output them as an initialized data array to stdout.

-Just print out the version number and license information.
+Print the version number and license information.

 Write data as decimal numbers instead of using the default hexadecimal numbers.

-Write data as hexadecimal numbers (default).
+Write data as hexadecimal numbers.
+This option is the default.

-Note that the C or C++ compiler appends a nul-character at the end of the text string, thus making the data array one character longer than the file.
+Write data as a text string, with each byte represented as a hexadecimal excape sequence, as in "\x33".
+The C++ compiler appends a nul-character at the end of the text string, thus making the data array one character longer than the resource file.

-This option causes reswrap to keep the file extension, replacing the "." with an underscore "_".
-Usage of this option is recommended as it reduces errors when using the data arrays.
+This option is recommended as it reduces errors when using the data arrays.

 Prepend the given prefix in front of the name of the resource; this may be used to generate class names or namespace names in front of symbols.